preplant/extremely-useful-project/README.md

 ## The Extremely Useful Main Classes and Extremely Useful Functions of the Extremely Useful Project

-- `ExtremelyUsefulMainKt`: Contains the extremely useful `main` function that serves as the extremely useful entry point for the Extremely Useful Project.
+- `ExtremelyUsefulMain`: Contains the extremely useful `main` function that serves as the extremely useful entry point for the Extremely Useful Project.
 - `ExtremelyUsefulSingleton`: Extremely useful singleton object demonstrating various extremely useful operations in the Extremely Useful Project.

 ## The Extremely Useful Support for the Extremely Useful Project